 This debt will be paid through fiscal year 2039, with annual payments determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
 The assumption with perhaps the greatest impact on future payments is the assumed rate of return on invested assets.
-As of June 30, 2017, the actuarial assumption was that the PERS and TRS invested assets will earn 8% per year.
-According to the PERS and TRS CAFR as of June 30, 2018, if the earnings rate is 7%, the 1% reduction in the rate of return on investments increases the net PERS and OPEB liability by approximately \$2,662,649,000 and net TRS and OPEB liability by approximately \$1,251,335,000.
-Effective January 11, 2019, the Alaska Retirement Management Board voted to change the actuarially assumed rate of investment return from 8% to 7.38%.
+Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.
+According to the PERS and TRS CAFR as of June 30, 2019, if the earnings rate experience is actually 6.38%, the 1% reduction in the rate of return on investments increases the net PERS pension and "other post-employment benefits" (OPEB) liability by approximately \$2,795,944,000 and the net TRS pension and OPEB liability by approximately \$1,052,460,000.